garikcareer/springboot-maven-thymeleaf-h2-template/README.md

 - [License](#license)

 ## Introduction
 CompanyCompass is a web application developed using Java with Spring Boot framework, offering a robust and scalable solution for managing company information.
 The frontend is built using Thymeleaf and Bootstrap, providing a responsive and user-friendly interface.
-CompanyCompass allows users to view, add for priveleged users to edit, and delete company details, providing a centralized platform for easy access and management of company data.
+CompanyCompass allows users to view, add for privileged users to edit, and delete company details, providing a centralized platform for easy access and management of company data.

 ## Features
 Spring boot web with thymeleaf, jpa, and test.
 Flyway database with MySQL to store the data.

 ## Technologies Used
 - **Languages**: Java, JavaScript and CSS
 - **Framework**: Spring Boot
 - **Database**: MySQL